AlloSphere-Research-Group/Allosystem-Guide/getting_started/README.md

 command line without the need to install the libraries system wide.
 This method is only supported on the command line.
 You should use the application building facilities if:
 * You are prototyping many small applications
 * You are developing AlloSystem
-* You want to work on the command line
+* You want to work on the command line, or
 * You need to update AlloSystem from git often

 To create and run an application, place your source file anywhere within